iamantony/qtcsv/README.md

 rewritten.
 If *mode* set to **_WriteMode::APPEND_** and csv-file exist, then new information will be appended to the end of the file.
 By default mode set to **_WriteMode::REWRITE_**.
-- *header* (optional) - strings that will be written at the beginning of the file, separated with defined separator (empty by default);
+- *header* (optional) - strings that will be written at the beginning of the csv-data, separated with defined separator (empty by default);
-- *footer* (optional) - strings that will be written at the end of the file, separated with defined separator (empty by default);
+- *footer* (optional) - strings that will be written at the end of the csv-data, separated with defined separator (empty by default);
 - *codec* (optional) - pointer to the codec object that will be used to write data to the file (by default it is UTF-8 codec).